 Investing via Systematic Investment Plan –

-The following illustration may help you understand how investing via a monthly SIP can help you grow your wealth:
+The illustration below may help you understand how investing via a monthly SIP can help you grow your wealth.

-Along with SIPs, one may also include PPF, NPS etc which helps in creating a balanced portfolio.
-You may keep higher allocation into equity oriented investments in the initial years and reduce equity exposure as you approach the retirement age.
+Along with SIPs, one may also include PPF, NPS etc. which helps in creating a balanced portfolio.
+You may keep higher allocation into equity oriented investments in initial years and reduce equity exposure as you approach the retirement age.

 Begin planning your retirement today and give yourself the ultimate peace of mind.
 Allow the right financial advisor to help manage your assets and protect you against the unexpected so that you never got shot in a downswing.
 Also remember one thing, do not use the investment set aside for retirement for other goals.
 You should have distinct portfolios for each type of goal.

 Article first published in Financial Express.